AleksanderEvensen/IDATT2003-BoardGame/README.md

 ## Data Files

 ### Players (data/players.csv)
-Contains player statistics and save data in CSV format.
+Contains player info data in CSV format.

 ### Questions (data/questions.json)
 Contains quiz questions for use with the Quiz tile action.

 ## Themes

-The application supports theme customization through CSS files:
 - `theme.css` - Dark theme (default)
 - `theme-light.css` - Light theme

+- `theme-fetcher.ts` - TypeScript script for fetching themes from Catppuccin Repo

 You can switch between themes in the application.